BrendanNguyenCS/umasscs310projects/README.md

-# umasscs310projects
+# UMass Boston CS310 (Advanced Algorithms)
-This is a remote repository for all my UMass Boston Advanced Algorithms (CS310) class projects and other associated files.
-This repository contains my solutions for each of the programming assignments (pa's).
-View at your own discretion.
+This is a remote repository for all my CS310 class projects and other associated files.
+This repository contains my solutions for each of the programming assignments (PAs) and homework assignments.
+View at your own discretion as answers may not be correct.